This site requires a more recent version of Adobe Flash Player to function properly.

 Higher profitability compared to downstream activities like refining

 The difference in margins is attributable to the fact that the cost of production per barrel is quite low for crude oil compared to its selling price.
-For 2014, the company's average selling price for crude oil was around $89 per barrel when average production costs were only $17.70 per barrel.
+For 2015, the company's average selling price for crude oil was around $50 per barrel when average production costs were around $20 per barrel.

 It is estimated that a large part of the world's oil reserves have already been discovered.
 Recent statistics have indicated that global consumption has been outpacing reserve additions.
 Peak oil is a commonly used term to describe the point at which world oil output will reach a maximum and decline afterward.